AdobeDocs/journey-optimizer.en/help/using/start/guardrails.md

 ## Fragments guardrails {#fragments-guardrails}

 * Visual fragments are only available for the Email channel.
-* Expression fragments are not available for the Web and In-app channels.
+* Expression fragments are not available for the In-app channel.

 ## Journey guardrails {#journeys-guardrails}